akaihola/darglint2/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 -   [ ] I have searched the [darglint2 issue tracker](https://github.com/akaihola/darglint2/issues?q=is%3Aissue) for open and closed issues to avoid duplicates.
--   [ ] I have searched the [darglint issue tracker](https://github.com/terrencepreilly/darglint/issues?q=is%3Aissue) for open and closed issues.
+-   [ ] I have searched the [darglint issue tracker](https://github.com/terrencepreilly/darglint/issues?q=is%3Aissue) for open and closed issues. (optional)

 I have found the following related issues: